VishalNadig/hand-gesture-controlled-turtlebot4/README.md

-# Hand Gesture Controlled Robot
+# Hand Gesture Controlled Turtlebot 4
-Controlling a Turtlebot4 running ROS2 galactic with hand gestures so that it can be used for collaborative robots (cobots).
+Controlling a Turtlebot 4 running ROS2 galactic with hand gestures so that it can be used for collaborative robots (cobots).